pemistahl/lingua-go/CONTRIBUTING.md

 ### How to add new languages?

-1. Clone *Lingua's* repository to your own computer as described in README's [section 8][library build url].
+1. Clone *Lingua's* repository to your own computer.
 2. Open enums [`IsoCode639_1`][isocode639_1 url] and [`IsoCode639_3`][isocode639_3 url] and add the language's iso codes.
 Among other sites, Wikipedia provides a [comprehensive list][wikipedia isocodes list].
 3. Open enum [`Language`][language url] and add a new entry for your language.
 If the language is written